-Today’s Music (stealing a line from my handsome bud El Guapo…) Grace is Gone — the Las Vegas acoustic version by Dave Matthews and Tim Reynolds.
+Today’s Music (stealing a line from my handsome bud El Guapo…) Grace is Gone.
 (This is not the light-hearted running-thoughts post I’d planned for today.
 Sometimes life takes you on a musical-detour; a place you didn’t plan to go, but needed to go nonetheless.
 This is one of those posts I needed to write.)

 “Grace is Gone” makes me think of my grandmother.
 This year marked the tenth anniversary of her death, and last Sunday would have been her birthday.
 I don’t know how old she would have been; she became ageless to me the day she died.